How Universities Can Build on Classroom Knowledge to Tackle Social Gaps

-As engineering students, the team came into the project with the “mindset that completing the project meant success”, Pradeep reflects.
+As engineering students, the team came into the project with the mindset that “completing the project meant success,” reflects Pradeep.
 However, they soon learnt that the beneficiaries’ needs and preferences was another essential consideration.

-“From design considerations to safety and usage, our project revolved around ensuring the device did not cause any discomfort to the household members,” Pradeep shares.
+“From design considerations to safety and usage, our project revolved around ensuring the device did not cause any discomfort to the household members,” says Pradeep.
 Unlike in a classroom setting, executing the project “with empathy for human factors and considerations” was what truly brought the project to life.

-CLASIC has since awarded a S$15,000 grant to the team, led by Engineering faculty A/Prof Steven Tay, to further develop the product and to conduct a trial in rental flats, and the Singapore Plumbing Society has generously agreed to sponsor the installation of the devices in 20 pilot households.
+CLASIC has since awarded a $15,000 grant to the team, led by Engineering faculty A/Prof Steven Tay, to further develop the product and to conduct a trial in rental flats.
+The Singapore Plumbing Society has generously agreed to sponsor the installation of the devices in 20 pilot households.

-To support community engagement even outside of curriculum requirements, CLASIC’s project grant scheme funds students’ social innovation and community projects and connects the students with the relevant SIT teams or community partners who can help them realise their project ideas.
+To support community engagement even outside of curriculum requirements, CLASIC’s project grant scheme funds students’ social innovation and community projects.
+It also connects the students with the relevant SIT teams or community partners who can help them realise their project ideas.

 Real-world impact is at the core of CLASIC’s projects.
-“The guiding principle and end objective is to enhance the quality of life of identified beneficiaries in the community,” Prof Yaacob says.
+“The guiding principle and end objective is to enhance the quality of life of identified beneficiaries in the community,” Prof Yaacob explains.

 Students actively draw on their academic knowledge to craft projects.
-“We hope that in turn, the experience would inform their professional practice, and motivate them to do more within their profession and capacity to benefit the community beyond SIT,” Prof Yaacob comments.
+“We hope that in turn, the experience would inform their professional practice, and motivate them to do more within their profession and capacity to benefit the community beyond SIT,” says Prof Yaacob.

 CLASIC projects equip students with skills to excel beyond the classroom as well.
-“We live in a world full of uncertainties,” Prof Yaacob notes.
+“We live in a world full of uncertainties,” says Prof Yaacob.
 Youths need to be “agile, resilient, and have a growth mindset” to tackle the challenges head-on, he adds.

 This article first appeared in GovInsider.